top of page

 Physical Examination

-• Orthopedic tests allow us to evaluate the musculoskeletal system, including bones, joints, and soft tissues, to identify any structural issues or restrictions.
+• Orthopedic tests allow us to evaluate the musculoskeletal system, including bones, joints, and soft tissues, to identify structural issues or restrictions.

-• Neurological assessments help detect any nerve-related issues, such as nerve compression syndromes, and evaluate the health of the nervous system.
+• Neurological assessments help detect any nerve-related issues, such as nerve compression syndromes and evaluate the health of the nervous system.

 Together, these assessments provide a holistic understanding of the patient's condition, enabling the creation of a personalized and effective treatment plan.